Tech Trends Driving the Future of Fintech

 1. Blockchain Integration in Financial Services

-- Green Blockchain Initiatives: Efforts are underway to make blockchain technology more environmentally friendly, aligning with broader sustainability goals and reflecting a responsible approach to tech integration in finance.
+Efforts are underway to make blockchain technology more environmentally friendly, aligning with broader sustainability goals and reflecting a responsible approach to tech integration in finance.
+Blockchains are often criticized due to the colossal energy demands.
+Throughout 2024, we will see big efforts to make blockchain technology greener.

 2. AI (Artificial intelligence) and ML (Machine learning)